Rick Lazio: Early life, education and career

 Lazio was born in Amityville, New York, in Suffolk County, on Long Island.
 He is the son of Olive (née Christensen) and Anthony Lazio, who owned an automotive parts store.
 His father was of Italian descent and his maternal grandparents were Danish immigrants.
 He graduated from West Islip High School in 1976.
 He received his A.B. from Vassar College and received his Juris Doctor from the Washington College of Law at American University.

 Prior to being elected to Congress, Lazio was appointed executive assistant district attorney for Suffolk County in 1987 and served in the Suffolk County Legislature from 1990 to 1993.

 U.S. Representative

 Lazio represented New York's 2nd congressional district as a Republican.
 He was first elected in 1992, defeating the incumbent, Thomas Downey, who had served for eighteen years.
 Lazio served four terms from 1993 to 2001.

 In Congress, Lazio served as Deputy Majority Whip, Assistant Majority Leader, and Chairman of the House Banking Subcommittee on Housing and Community Opportunity.
 He was "widely viewed as the most influential moderate in a leadership dominated by conservatives."
 From his earliest days in Congress, Lazio made housing one of his primary issues.
-As leader of the housing subcommittee, he drafted the Quality Housing and Work Responsibility Act of 1998.
-When President Clinton signed it into law, he said that it "made landmark housing reform a reality."

 During his time in Congress, Lazio championed the case to award a posthumous Congressional Medal of Honor to President Theodore Roosevelt for his charge up San Juan Hill in the Spanish–American War.
 Congress eventually passed legislation asking the president to grant the honor, and President Clinton awarded the medal in January 2001.